 Documenting habits you're practicing to live these virtues and reviewing progress with those habits.

-Seeking personal coaching for guidance in practicing the virtue of prudence.
+Seeking personal coaching for guidance in practicing these virtues.

 The virtue of justice enables us to "give their due to God and neighbor."
 (CCC 1807)